 Many academics and postgraduate researchers use a software version called EndNote Desktop (also known as EndNote 20 / X9).
 You should use EndNote Desktop if you need to merge references from multiple documents.

 Register with EndNote Online.
 Search the Library Catalogue, or a library database such as Scopus and Web of Science, for references to sources that may prove useful for your work.

 Select and export those references into yourEndNote Online library.
 Alternatively, if necessary, you can manually create a reference for an item within EndNote.

 Import those references, along with their corresponding in-text citations, into your Word document.
 This process is known as Cite while you write.

 For more detailed instructions: click each of the headings near the top of this page, starting with 'Register and Access'.

 Words of caution

-- If you experience problems using EndNote Online, the Library may be able to help, but please note that sometimes we may need to refer you to the provider's help desk.
-For more details, refer to the 'contacts' section in More Help.
+If you experience problems using EndNote Online, the Library may be able to help, but sometimes we may need to refer you to the provider's help desk.
+For more details, refer to help/contacts.